Ckearns1210/Lyric-s-Mash/README.md

 5. Obtain and add your own api key from musixmatch.com (only takes a couple seconds! free, no emails or requests.)

-##Technologies, Dependencies, Packages Used
+## Technologies, Dependencies, Packages Used

-###Technologies
+### Technologies

--musixmatch API
+- musixmatch API
--spotify API
+- spotify API

--body-parser
+- body-parser
--ejs
+- ejs
--express
+- express
--express-session
+- express-session
--method-override
+- method-override
--mongoose
+- mongoose
--morgan
+- morgan
--bcrypt-nodejs
+- bcrypt-nodejs
--connect-flash
+- connect-flash
--cookie-parser
+- cookie-parser
--passport
+- passport
--passport-local
+- passport-local
--request
+- request
--mongodb
+- mongodb

-###Packages & Libraries
+### Packages & Libraries

--JQuery
+- JQuery
--responsiveVoice.js
+- responsiveVoice.js

-##Contributing
+## Contributing

 You can contribute in several ways:

-##Bug Reports:
+## Bug Reports:

 Who likes bugs?
 Provide a detailed report of any bugs you encounter and open an issue on our repo's issues section

-##Documentation:
+## Documentation:

 Like fixing typos or adding to documentation?
 We encourage you to fork our project project, make your changes, and submit a pull request.
 Extra sets of eyes and fresh perspectives are wanted and welcome.

-##Fixes:
+## Fixes:

 See a problem that you have a solution for?
 You're more than welcome to make a fix and submit it as a pull request.